1871fotc/fotc/docs/about/extraordinary-stories.md

 Following Separation John was appointed the first headmaster of the newly built Normal School, making him the first Headmaster of the first State School in the new state of Queensland.
 It opened on the 2^nd^ of April 1860 and John remained there till his death on 27^th^ of November 1873, aged 45 years of age.

-Amelia was left with ten children, five more being born at Moorland Villa, on the site of what is now the Wesley Hospital.
+Amelia was left with ten children, five more being born at *Moorlands Villa*, on the site of what is now the Wesley Hospital.
 They were Letitia Amelia Hewitt, October 1860, Frank Hewitt, August 1862, Anne Hewitt, July 1864, Florence Hewitt, January 1866 and Charles Hewitt, December 1868.

 Throughout his career John attracted official praise for his teaching, discipline and approachability, and he made an indelible mark on Queensland's educational history.
 The pupil-teacher training system was inaugurated under his direction.